• Menu

 Kennel

-The dog should enter their crate, willingly, and wait with door open until they are released.
+The dog should enter their crate willingly and wait with the door open until they are released.
 Once the door is shut, the dog should remain quiet despite activity around the kennel.

 Yes